 Gravel bikes are totally adept at handling all kinds of terrain.
 Sure, they can navigate asphalt with ease like their road bike counterparts, but they can also grind over grit, sand, and gravel.

-With a sturdy gravel bike, you can plow through mud and drive over dirtpack, too.
 A gravel bike is an awesome allrounder – it can manage most types of terrain with ease thanks to its wide and gnarly tires, sturdy geometry, and excellent handling.

 A gravel bike may not be quite as quick and snappy as a race bike or as tough as a singletrack mountain bike, but it certainly covers the most variety of ground and all types of road surfaces.